Murdaugh family: Death of Mallory Beach

-The Beach wrongful-death case began the unraveling of Alex Murdaugh's criminal enterprise by exposing financial information that led to an inquiry into Murdaugh's alleged financial wrongdoing.
-In the days before the killing of his wife and son on June 7, 2021, a judge had scheduled a hearing for June 10, 2021, to consider a motion to compel Murdaugh to turn over his financial information.
-Likewise, his wife Maggie had arranged for a forensic accountant to review the family finances.
+The Beach case began the unraveling of Alex's criminal enterprise by exposing information that led to an inquiry into his alleged financial wrongdoing.
+In the days before the killing of Maggie and Paul, a judge had scheduled a hearing to consider a motion to compel Alex to turn over his financial records.
+Likewise, Maggie had arranged for a forensic accountant to review the family finances.

-Beach wrongful death lawsuit

-The Murdaugh family, including Alex, are defendants in a wrongful death lawsuit filed in March 2019 and scheduled for trial in 2023.
-The lawsuit accuses the Murdaugh family of enabling Paul Murdaugh's underage drinking.
-Mallory Beach died in a boating accident involving a boat owned by Alex that Paul was driving while extremely intoxicated.

 Assisted suicide fraud

-On September 3, 2021, Alex resigned from PMPED after the firm confronted him over his years of suspected embezzlement.
+On September 3, 2021, Alex resigned from his law firm, Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED), after the firm confronted him over suspected embezzlement.
 According to The New York Times, the amount involved was "in the millions."
 From this point forward, "Alex Murdaugh's house of cards began to collapse", and the case became a national sensation making regular mainstream headlines.

-On September 4, Alex was allegedly shot in the head while changing a tire on a rural road.
+The following day, Alex was grazed by a gunshot to the head while changing a tire on a rural road.
 He claimed a truck slowed down, shot him, and drove away.
 The injury was superficial, and he was released from the hospital soon after.
 On September 6, Alex released a statement saying he was entering a rehabilitation facility in Orlando, Florida, for substance abuse treatment.

-On September 14, SLED announced that Alex's former client and distant cousin, Curtis Edward Smith – who had also been Alex's source for an oxycodone addiction – had been arrested for having conspired with Alex to kill him in the roadside shooting so that his remaining son Buster would receive a $10million life insurance payout.
+On September 14, SLED announced that Alex's former client and distant cousin, Curtis Edward Smith – who had also been Alex's source for an oxycodone addiction – had been arrested for having conspired with Alex to kill him in the roadside shooting.
+Alex's death would allow his son Buster to receive a $10 million insurance payout.
 Smith was charged with assisted suicide, aggravated assault and battery, and insurance fraud.
-Alex, suffering from "massive depression" and wanting to kill himself, admitted to concocting assisted suicide as a murder scheme.
-Alex was motivated by a mistaken belief that his son Buster would not receive the insurance money if Alex committed suicide himself.
+Alex, suffering from "massive depression," and wanting to kill himself, admitted to concocting the assisted suicide as a murder scheme.
+He claimed he was motivated by a mistaken belief that Buster would not receive the insurance money if Alex committed suicide himself.
+On November 4, the Hampton County grand jury issued three charges against Alex in the assisted suicide scheme.

-On November 4, 2021, the Hampton County Grand Jury issued three charges against Murdaugh for a murder-for-hire suicide scheme to gain $10million in insurance money, related to the events that occurred on September 4, 2021, in which Alex was allegedly shot in the head while changing a tire on a rural road.
-Murdaugh's accomplice in the scheme and the alleged gunman, Curtis Edward Smith, who is also his cousin, has five charges.
+Curtis Edward Smith denied the version of events.
+He said it had nothing to do with insurance fraud, and that he never shot Alex, only pointed the gun towards the sky and fired to scare "sense" into Alex.